 The Franciscan Missionaries of Mary on the Faroe Islands are members of an international institute.
-At the moment, there are over 6,600 sisters from eighty-six nationalities living in international communities all over the world.
+At the moment, there are over 5,500 sisters from seventy-eight nationalities living in international communities all over the world.

 The Institute was founded in India in 1877 by Mary of the Passion (Hélène de Chappotin), a French woman born in Brittany, France in 1837, and beatified by the Catholic Church in 2002.
 The sisters are inspired by the lives of St. Francis of Assisi (1182-1226) and Mary, the mother of Jesus Christ, both of whom opened themselves totally to the Spirit of God at work in their lives.
 The sisters also try to live totally open to God by being “ready to go anywhere and to anyone to announce the Good News of salvation” (Article 4; Constitutions) and in daily Adoration of the Risen Jesus in the Blessed Sacrament.